babylonhealth/android-playbook/README.md

 We are continually improving how we work remotely as a company and aim to be as flexible as possible by equally accepting applications from candidates who want to work on-site at our office in London, or who want to work remotely.

 At Babylon we also believe in/champion diversity and welcome everyone from everywhere.
-Currently in the Android team you'll find people from Greece, Poland, UK, India, Spain, Portugal, France and Lithuania, can you add to it?
+Currently in the Android team you'll find people from Greece, Poland, UK, India, Spain, Portugal, France, Lithuania and Sudan, can you add to it?

 #### What matters the most to us?